olizzh0105/review-data-source-analysis/data_collection_plan.md

 The revised approach reflects the observed pagination limit of the Apple App Store review feed while also improving cross-app and cross-category coverage.

-This would produce approximately:

-- Google Play Store: 12,000 reviews
-- Apple App Store: 12,000 reviews
-- Combined dataset: approximately 24,000 reviews

-The same applications will be used across both platforms where possible.
+The same applications will be used across both platforms to support direct cross-platform comparisons.

 This sampling approach is intended to support: